Bitcicoin Trading Up 49.5% Over Last 7 Days (BITCI)

-Bitcicoin (BITCI) traded 2.5% higher against the US dollar during the twenty-four hour period ending at 22:00 PM ET on September 28th.
-One Bitcicoin coin can currently be purchased for approximately $0.0107 or 0.00000055 BTC on major cryptocurrency exchanges.
-Over the last week, Bitcicoin has traded 49.5% higher against the US dollar.
-Bitcicoin has a market cap of $320.34 million and $2.49 million worth of Bitcicoin was traded on exchanges in the last 24 hours.
+Bitcicoin (BITCI) traded 2.5% higher against the dollar during the 24 hour period ending at 21:00 PM E.T. on September 29th.
+One Bitcicoin coin can currently be purchased for $0.0095 or 0.00000049 BTC on popular cryptocurrency exchanges.
+During the last week, Bitcicoin has traded 49.5% higher against the dollar.
+Bitcicoin has a market capitalization of $283.88 million and $2.49 million worth of Bitcicoin was traded on exchanges in the last 24 hours.

 - Lumi Credits (LUMI) traded up 1.4% against the dollar and now trades at $0.0108 or 0.00000055 BTC.